EthanBonsignori/portfolio/src/assets/posts/2-mydeveloperstor.md

 About a week later when I was visiting Atlanta to interview for jobs and I got an email from one of my former classmates.
 It was a job offer!
 He wanted me to come be a web developer at the company at which he was the COO of.
 I graciously accepted after some negotiations and made my way back to Savannah, hopeful for the future.
 I spent 9 months working there before the COVID pandemic.
 I didn't feel safe about their lack of COVID precautions and ended up leaving in May of 2020.

 ##### Present Day, Current Year
-As of today, I work on new projects with the aim of honing my developer skills and learning new ones.
-My plan, as of March, 2021, is to learn new frameworks like GraphQL, Apollo, React Native, Docker, and others through projects like I did in boot camp.
+As of today, I'm back in Atlanta where I work on projects to hone my existing web development skills and acquire new ones.
+My plan, as of March, 2021, is to learn new frameworks like GraphQL, Apollo, React Native, Docker, and others through projects just like I did in boot camp.
+I also plan to continue work on this site, writing blogs and adding projects periodically whilst applying for jobs.
 Of course there's a chance you are reading this in the far future so check out [my projects page](https://ethanbon.com/projects) to see what I've been up to lately.

-Thank you for taking the time to read about this piece of my story.
+Thank you for taking the time to read about this small part of my story.
 Be sure to click the heart if you enjoyed it.
 Feel free to [get in touch](https://ethanbon.com/contact) if you have any questions, comments, concerns, if you think this blog was nice, if you hated the blog, or honestly any reason you want—I'd love to hear from you.

 *Last Updated March 11, 2021*